You are here

 Much beloved as a source for all things Americana, the museum features the most American artifact of all: the Star-Spangled Banner Flag.
 The flag flew above Fort McHenry in Baltimore during the War of 1812, inspired Francis Scott Key to write our national anthem and now awaits your wide eyes in an everlasting exhibition.

-Another treasured item on display is the top hat President Abraham Lincoln wore on the night of April 14, 1865, when he set off to Ford’s Theatre and was later assassinated in cold blood by John Wilkes Booth.
-Lincoln’s hat is among a number of presidential relics that each tell a story in an exhibit entitled “The American Presidency: A Glorious Burden.”
+Another treasured item on display is the top hat worn by President Abraham Lincoln on the fateful night of April 14, 1865, when he set off to Ford’s Theatre and was later assassinated in cold blood by John Wilkes Booth.
+Lincoln’s hat is among a number of presidential relics that each tell a story in an exhibit entitled The American Presidency: A Glorious Burden.

-Marvel at the home kitchen of fine-cooking darling Julia Child.
-Child’s workshop is a part of the “FOOD: Transforming America’s Table 1950-2000” exhibit, which delves into the evolution of eating in America thanks to new technologies, forward-thinkers and social and cultural shifts.
+Marvel at the home kitchen of fine-cooking darling Julia Child, whose workshop is a part of the FOOD: Transforming America’s Table 1950-2000 exhibit, which delves into the evolution of eating in America thanks to new technologies, forward-thinkers and social and cultural shifts.

 The evolution of American transportation and business are also given their due in separate exhibits.
 Stroll the car-buff friendly America on the Move exhibit, which sports the first automobile driven across the U.S. and a 40-foot stretch of Route 66 within its collection of 340 objects.
 American Enterprise focuses on the country’s commercial innovations from the past 300 years.

 Kids will love Wegmans Wonderplace, the first exhibit on the National Mall designed specifically for children ages 0 to 6.
 The space includes interactive exhibits and hands-on activities that are sure to get their minds acquainted with our country’s vibrant history.